How to install Netstat on CentOS 8

 Install netstat Package

-This post will help you to install the necessary packages for getting netstat command.
+This post will help you to install the necessary packages for getting the netstat command.

 Let us see which package provides us with the netstat command